Keep being updated with phanganist.com by following our Facebook page.

 Enjoy this beautiful movie made with our good talented friend KaewKlao Kaewbunjong about the Thai traditional dance - Manorah.

-The Manora Vow Ceremony in Southern Thailand.
+The Manora Vow Ceremony in Southern Thailand

 There are many stories about the origin of this dance.

 The dances performed by the possessed spirit mediums are also called Vow-dances.
-Some of the most spectacular ceremonies is in temples where the great Nora ancestors are supposed to stay, - or in temples associated with the Manora’s mythological figures.
+Some of the most spectacular ceremonies are in temples where the great Nora ancestors are supposed to stay - or in temples associated with the Manora’s mythological figures.
 While the Manora has always had a close association to Theravada Buddhist temples and while Buddhist ordination used to be a condition for the graduation of the Nairong Manora, the Manora had no religious limitation.
 The word Nora reflects its Buddhist-Indian Jakata origin, which depicts a folk story, containing the creation of a myth about the “Lady of White Blood”, a princess who is put on a bamboo raft in the ocean from the palace for being incestuously ( pregnant by what??) pregnant while doing Nora dance training with her brother.
 She is saved by a peasant couple and gives birth to a son, Si Sata.
 To survive and make a living she teaches him how to dance Manora.
 She donates gold that she found in the forest to the Ta Kura temple where it is used to model a Buddha figure.